|

 and all of his tools and watch parts, carefully organized

+and labeled in his nearly-calligraphic handwriting.
 The twelve-drawer cabinet which sat next to his workbench,

 with all it's tools and glowing little parts, organized